groovy-tutorial/groovy-tutorial/book/parts/04_ControlFlow/20_For.md

 }
 ```

+>`for (def planet: planets)` would also work

 The Java version has no real benefit over the Groovy approach so I'd stick with the Groovy `for (<var> in <iterator>)`.
-The Groovy approach also make for easier iteration of maps.
+The Groovy approach also makes for easier iteration over maps.

 If you really want to set a data type for your iteration variable you can still be Groovy about it: